AN ISLE OF SKYE CHRISTMAS: Eight great ideas for food and nights out on the island and in Lochalsh over the festive period

 The Inn at Àird a’ Bhàsair will serve up a three course meal, and optional drinks package from £35 per person – and they can also prepare a party quiz.

-Rooms are available for a special prize of £70, including breakfast, with group discounts available.
+Rooms are available for a special price of £70, including breakfast, with group discounts available.

 Cuillin Hills Christmas